 Influence of Intergroup Contact on the Intentions to Return and Migrate to the West

 By the end of 2019 26 million individuals have been forced to leave their country of origin and to live in another country as refugees.
-Increasingly, fewer of these refugees have been able to return home (15.3 million during 1990-200, 9.6 million during 2000-2010; and only 3.9 million in 2010-2019; UNCHR, 2019).
-Understandably, research on refugees almost exclusively focuses on refugee mental health and well-being in the host country (Okazaki et al., 2019), and factors promoting or hindering refugee integration (Echterhoff et al., 2019).
+Understandably, most research on refugees almost exclusively focuses on refugee mental health and well-being (Okazaki et al., 2019), and factors promoting or hindering refugee integration (Echterhoff et al., 2019).
 Consequently, little is known on why and how refugees decide to return home or migrate to another country.

-In the present research, we focus on the psychological processes that influence the voluntary return intentions and willingness to migrate to another country among Syrian refugees in Turkey.
+Here, we focus on the psychological processes that influence the voluntary return intentions and willingness to migrate to another country among Syrian refugees in Turkey.
 More specifically, we explore how positive and negative interactions with the host society influence decisions to return to home or to another country via perceptions of discrimination, identification with the Turkish society, and life satisfaction.
 In what follows, we first survey the extant research on the positive and negative intergroup contact on intergroup attitudes and behaviour.
 We then apply this framework to intentions to return home (Syria) or to migrate another country.

 Integration in a host society is a multidimensional process that involves both the refugees and individual members and institutions of the receiving country.
 As in any other intergroup context, it is rife with mutual perceptions of prejudice, threats, attitudes, and action tendencies on the basis of norms and values of both the refugees’ own and the host societies (Esses & Hamilton, 2017; Hahn et al., 2019).
-Decades of research evinces that intergroup contact theory is well positioned to address and account for the antecedents and consequences of these social psychological processes that underline the refuge integration and how they might influence refugees’ decision making on returning their home or move on to other countries.
+Research evinces that intergroup contact theory is well positioned to address and account for these social psychological processes that underline the refuge integration and how they might influence refugees’ decision making on returning their home or move on to other countries.

-Allport (1954) proposed that contact can reduce prejudice only under optimal conditions, such as equal status, cooperation, common goals and institutional support.
-Today, hundreds of studies, have attested the positive effects of these processes on intergroup relations (Hewstone & Swart, 2011; Hodson & Hewstone, 2013; Pettigrew & Tropp, 2011; Pettigrew et al., 2011; Vezzali & Stathi, 2017).
-For instance, a meta-analysis including 515 studies (Pettigrew & Tropp, 2006) showed that the optimal conditions proposed by Allport are not essential but can lead to even greater prejudice reduction when they are present and contact can reduce prejudice towards different outgroups (i.e. racial and ethnic groups, and disabled people).
-Both advantaged and disadvantaged group members benefit from intergroup contact (Powers & Ellison, 1995; Tropp, 2007).
-Nevertheless, positive effects of contact among disadvantaged minorities are usually weaker compared to majority groups (Binder et al., 2009; Tropp & Pettigrew, 2005).
+Intergroup contact can reduce prejudice only under optimal conditions, such as equal status, cooperation, common goals and institutional support.
+Today, hundreds of studies, have attested the positive effects of these processes on intergroup relations (Allport, 1954; Hewstone & Swart, 2011; Pettigrew & Tropp, 2011; Pettigrew et al., 2011; Vezzali & Stathi, 2017).
+For instance, a meta-analysis including 515 studies (Pettigrew & Tropp, 2006) showed that the optimal conditions proposed by Allport are not essential but can lead to even greater prejudice reduction when they are present and contact can reduce prejudice towards different outgroups (i.e. racial and ethnic groups, and disabled people) and both advantaged and disadvantaged group members benefit from intergroup contact (Powers & Ellison, 1995; Tropp, 2007).
 The present research investigates whether contact motivate or hinder intentions to return home or to move to another country from Syrian refugees’ perspective, a disadvantaged group in Turkey.